Wellington lawyer launches donated goods appeal for cyclone-ravaged Fiji – Dominion Post Article Feb 28th

 In 2012, she organised a second container of donated goods after another flood caused widespread damage.

-For the current appeal, all types of non-perishables are needed, including clothing, food, medical supplies, water purification tablets, stationery, books, vegetable seeds and kitchenware.
-The mission will again distribute them.
+For the current public appeal, the mission needs all types of non-perishables, including clothing, food, medical supplies, water purification tablets, stationery, books, vegetable seeds, and kitchenware.
+It will again distribute them.

 She said there were various dropoff points around the city, including New World Churton Park, 300 Main Rd in Tawa, and 1 Owaka Close in Kelson, Lower Hutt.